weiserlab/ambuj/index.md

 ## Research Themes

-Before I became an academic, I was a software engineer at [NXP Semiconductors](http://nxp.com).
-Thus, I am an engineer and an experimental computer scientist.
+Before I became an academic, I was an engineer, and worked as a software engineer at [NXP Semiconductors](http://nxp.com).
 The majority of the projects that I work on are application-driven.
 Generally, they fall under one of these themes.

 * **Bridging digital world with physical world:**